vin-rmdn/media-sorter/README.md

-# Media Sorter — a project by Sayastershire.
+# Media Sorter — a project by vin-rmdn.

 ## About